 The German publication, Tägliche Rundschau, printed an eyewitness letter that described the scene:

 “Immelmann didn’t make it easy for his enemies.
 He had already shot down three enemy fliers, and at the time of his death plunge he was engaged in a fight with two enemy machines.
 While he was pursuing and firing at the one his Fokker was hit by the other.
 Probably a steel truss was broken, but Immelmann had bitten himself so firmly into his enemy that he didn’t notice it.
-He continued to pursue his victim until suddenly the tail broke off, and Immelmann and his rudderless Fokker plunged to his death.
+He continued to pursue his victim until suddenly the tail broke off, and Immelmann plunged to his death in his rudderless Fokker.
 His half-annihilated enemy was then brought down by Immelmann’s comrades, also in Fokkers.”